Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the form is responsive.
 - Complete form filling in the username outside of the username requirements e.g. only 4 characters or over 12 characters, ensuring a warning is flagged on submission.
 - Complete form filling in the passwords outside of the password requirements e.g. not including uppercase, lowercase and a number, ensuring a warning is flagged on submission.
-- Cross check that attempted account creations using invalid data have not been registered to the database.
+- Cross-check that attempted account creations using invalid data have not been registered to the database.
 - Create an account for a username already in the database 'users' collection, making sure the create account page is reloaded on form submission and a developer written message is flashed notifying the user that that name is not available.
 - Create an account for a new username making sure the user is redirected to the My Profile page on form submission and a developer written message is flashed welcoming the user to the site.
-- Cross check that the newly created account has been added to the 'users' collection of the database.
+- Cross-check that the newly created account has been added to the 'users' collection of the database.
 - Click the 'Log In' link at the bottom of the page making sure the user is redirected to the 'Log In' page.

 LOG IN

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the form is responsive.
 - Complete form with a username that is not registered in the 'users' collection ensuring a developer written message is flashed notifying the user that that username or password does not exist.
-- Complete form where the username uses all lowercase letters ensuring that on form completion the username is recognised and user is redirected to their profile page.
+- Complete form where the username uses all lowercase letters ensuring that on form completion the username is recognised and the user is redirected to their profile page.
 - Complete form filling using the incorrect password.
 When an incorrect format is used a warning is flagged, if an incorrect password is used a developer written message is flashed notifying the user that that username or password does not exist
-- Complete the form using the admin log in details ensuring that they are redirected to the admin specific profile page.
+- Complete the form using the admin login details ensuring that they are redirected to the admin specific profile page.
 - Click the 'Sign Up' link at the bottom of the page making sure the user is redirected to the 'Create Account' page.

 LOG OUT